Make your own Impossible Breakfast Sausage. Dive into the ingredients and food science behind plant-based meats to eat healthy and save money!

-Most people are curious about the ingredients in their food, or what their food is made of.
-Vegan and plant-based meat substitutes are especially under scrutiny for their list of ingredients.
-The biggest part of Impossible Meat ingredients are; water, textured vegetable protein, plant protein in powder form, and methylcellulose as a burger binder.
-Some people are concerned about the possibility of GMO soy or GMO heme in these vegan meat substitutes.
+The biggest part of Impossible Meat ingredients are water, textured vegetable protein, plant protein in powder form, and methylcellulose as a burger binder.
+OK, some of you are worried about GMO soy or GMO heme in these plant-based meats.

-When I learned about making your own plant-based proteins like this a few years back, I was excited to avoid some of those ingredients.
-You can reduce the amount of added fat and sodium to make this recipe even healthier if you like also.
+When I read about doing your own plant-based proteins like this a few years ago, I was happy to escape some of those ingredients.
+You can tone down the added fat and sodium to make this recipe even healthier if you like as well.

 Anthony’s Textured Vegetable Protein, TVP, 1.5 lb, Gluten Free, Vegan,…….